Andrew-S-Rosen/QMOF/README.md

 ## Licensing
 The data underlying the QMOF database is made publicly available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 This means you can copy it, share it, adapt it, and do whatever you like with it provided that you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).

+## QMOF Database in the Wild
+Below is a list of papers that have directly used the QMOF database:

+- V. Fung, J. Zhang, E. Juarez, B. Sumpter, "Benchmarking Graph Neural Networks for Materials Chemistry", *ChemRxiv* (2021).
+[DOI: 10.26434/chemrxiv.13615421.v2](https://doi.org/10.26434/chemrxiv.13615421.v2
+)

 ## Contact
 If you have any questions, feel free to send me an email at rosen@u.northwestern.edu.